arbor-sim/arbor/doc/install.rst

         Illegal instruction

-    See the hints on `cross compiling <crosscompiling_>`_ if you get illegal instruction errors when trying to cross compile.
+    See the hints on `cross compiling <crosscompiling_>`_ if you get illegal instruction errors when trying to compile on HPC systems.

 ..
 Note::
     The vectorization selection will change soon, to an interface with two parameters.
 The first